-In accordance with the Main Market Listing Requirements ("MMLR") of Bursa Malaysia Securities Berhad ("Bursa Securities"), the Company must ensure that at least two (2) Directors or one-third (1/3) of the Board, whichever is the higher, are Independent Directors.
+In accordance with the MMLR of Bursa Securities, the Company must ensure that at least two (2) Directors or one-third (1/3) of the Board, whichever is the higher, are Independent Directors.
 If the number of Directors of the Company is not three (3) or a multiple of three (3), then the number nearest one-third (1/3) must be used.
-The Board currently has five (5) members comprising the following:-
+In the event of any vacancy in the Board resulting in the non-compliance with Paragraph 15.02(1) of the MMLR of Bursa Securities, the Company shall fill the vacancy within three (3) months pursuant to Paragraph 15.02(3) of the MMLR of Bursa Securities.